gjaroli04/cse15l-lab-reports/lab4.md

 <up><enter>
 ssh cs15lfa23gf@ieng6.ucsd.edu
 ```
-The command was the last command I used to log in, so I had to just log in again bu doing up and then enter.
+The command was the last command I used to log in, so I had to just log in again by doing up and then enter.

 Step 5: <br>
 ![image](https://github.com/gjaroli04/cse15l-lab-reports/assets/146787965/024e946f-6434-43af-a588-61b6e1a1cc46)